 - Implementing security best practices

 Virtual machine lifecycle management, especially in large environments, can be very expensive in terms of time and cost.
-In addition, activities that are repeated frequently can be prone to errors, leading systems to a non-optimal configuration.
+Furthermore, activities that are repeated frequently can be prone to errors, leading systems to a non-optimal configuration.
 With this new service, you can simplify and automate all the necessary steps to ensure that your virtual machines meet the desired requirements.
 The service is currently in preview, therefore not usable in production.
 There are several aspects on which the service is destined to expand, in particular to provide greater flexibility in the configuration, but it is a very useful solution whose adoption will certainly be recommended in Azure environments.